torabzadeh/BLOG01/_pages/about.md

 I received my Ph.D. in remote sensing from the [University of Zurich](https://www.uzh.ch/en.html), my M.Sc. in photogrammetry from the [K.N.Toosi university](https://kntu.ac.ir/index.aspx?lang=2&sub=39) in Tehran and my B.S. in surveying engineering from the [University of Isfahan](https://www.ui.ac.ir/en).

 My academic work focuses on using lidar and imaging spectrometry for vegetation characterization, and the link between remote sensing data and changes in environment.
-My research relies on both physically-based and statistical methods.
+My researches rely on both physically-based and statistical methods.